Aayxsh/Mandatory-Program-gfg/README.md

 5. NOTE: Since the first element of the list is considered to be at position 0, we need the higher range to be x+1, x being the higher range in the for loop.
 6. Once we get the empty list filled with the numbers,symbols and letters we use the shuffle function to shuffle these elements of the list.
 7. Make a new empty string and then add in the list with the help of for loop.
+8. We get a completely randomized password which is safe and ready to use!